Lost Cities of the Maya: Reception

 On Babelio, the book gets an average of 3.80/5 based on 22 ratings.
 Goodreads reported, based on 46 ratings, an average of 3.46 out of 5, indicating "generally positive opinions".

 Adaptation

-In 2000, the book was adapted into an documentary film of the same name.
+In 2000, the book was adapted into a documentary film of the same name.
 A co-production between La Sept-Arte and Trans Europe Film, with the collaboration of Éditions Gallimard, the film was directed by Jean-Claude Lubtchansky, with voice-over narration by François Marthouret and Marc Zammit.
-It was shot in Mexico and Guatemala, and broadcast on Arte as part of the television programme The Human Adventure.
+The film was shot in Mexico and Guatemala, and broadcast on Arte as part of the television programme The Human Adventure.
 It has been dubbed into German under the title Stätten und Kultur der Maya, and subtitled into English and Spanish.